 In July 2008, a strange creature washed ashore in Long Island, New York.
-Lying dead on the beaches of Ditch Plains, the bloated, bloodless beast looked like a monster out of a storybook, which inspired the public to dub it the “Montauk Monster.”
+Lying dead on the beach in Ditch Plains, the bloated, bloodless beast was soon dubbed the “Montauk Monster.”

-It didn’t take long for the director of the International Cryptozoology Museum Loren Coleman, who’s largely credited with coming up with the name “Montauk Monster,” to launch an extensive investigation of the creature.
+It didn’t take long for the director of the International Cryptozoology Museum Loren Coleman, who’s largely credited with coming up with the name “Montauk Monster,” to launch an extensive investigation into this strange creature.

 On July 12, 2008, Jenna Hewitt and her friends Rachel Goldberg and Courtney Fruin hit the beach at Ditch Plains.
 The hot summer Saturday made for ideal conditions to stroll, but as the group of East Hampton natives continued, they came across a heart-stopping sight.

 It looked like a sunbaked dog carcass with strange bindings around its legs.
 But it didn’t seem like the right size to be a dog, and instead of a snout, the creature seemed to have a beak.
 Hewitt took a photo of the dead animal— which then spread like wildfire across the internet.

 The East Hampton Independent was the first media outlet to cover the bizarre find.
 Their story, published on July 23 with a cheeky headline, “The Hound of Bonacville” — which is a play on the nearby area of “Bonackers” and Sir Arthur Conan Doyle’s The Hound of the Baskervilles — made some local waves.

 But things truly gained steam when Gawker published its “Dead Monster Washes Ashore in Montauk” blog post on July 29.